marcusoftnet/marcusoftnet.github.io/_posts/2006-10-31-swedish-brass-band-championships.md

 newest band and also one with the most respectful line-up.
 The band is made up mostly of professionals in the Stockholm orchestras.

-But, i am sorry, they will never have a chance to beat the current champions, [Gothenburg](http://www.goteborgbrassband.org.se/) .
+But, I am sorry, they will never have a chance to beat the current champions, [Gothenburg](http://www.goteborgbrassband.org.se/) .
 I have played with them for a year and a half an know what they are made of.
 They mean serious business, also they have signed Nicholas Childs to do